joostdecock/site/_includes/measurements/shouldertoshoulder.md

-{% include figure.html url="/img/potw/potw.jpg" %}
+{% include measurementTabs.html measurement="shouldertoshoulder" %}

 The **shoulder to shoulder** measurement runs from the tip of your shoulder on one side across your back to the tip of your other shoulder.